-The aim is (a) to link Anthropology’s multiple and diverse professional associations; (b) to encourage intellectual exchanges and collaborations between Anthropology’s sub-disciplinary areas, and (c) to support more effective liaison between Anthropology and policy and decision makers.
-It is anticipated that as well as linking the sub-fields within Anthropology, UKAN will engage collaboratively with more comprehensive organisations.
+The aim is (a) to link Anthropology’s multiple and diverse professional associations; (b) to encourage intellectual exchanges and collaborations between Anthropology’s various areas, and (c) to support more effective liaison between Anthropology and policy and decision makers.
+It is anticipated that as well as linking the many fields within Anthropology, UKAN will engage collaboratively with more comprehensive organisations.
 Below is a list of organisations approached to date: the ASA Committee would welcome suggested additions to these.

 Two central principles have been agreed: